knupel/Rope_framework/Guide/Utils_guide.md

 >String message is the sentence write on your window when the method is used

 boolean folder_is();
->return true if a folder is selected
+>Return true if a folder is selected

+void folder_is(boolean is);
+>Set folder to is state;

 void reset_folder();
->make the folder_selected be "false"
+>Make the folder_selected be "false"

 String folder();
->return the String path of the last folder selected
+>Return the String path of the last folder selected

 void explore_folder(String path, String... extension);

 void explore_folder(String path, boolean sub_folder, String... extension);
 >this method create a list a file of a class File
 >You need to give the path of the main folder or input selected
-> With the boolean sub_folder you can ask to explorer the subfolder or not, only with the method void select_folder()
+>With the boolean sub_folder you can ask to explorer the subfolder or not, only with the method void select_folder()
-> and you can add each extension you want add in your list, like "jpg" and "wave" for example.
+>and you can add each extension you want add in your list, like "jpg" and "wave" for example.

 ArrayList<File> get_files()
-> return the list of file selected with the method explore_folder();
+>Return the list of file selected with the method explore_folder();

 String [] get_files_sort()
-> return list of absolutePath sort from down to up;
+>Return list of absolutePath sort from down to up;